Ace-Who/vim-Align/README.md

                " matched.
 ```

-User will be prompted to input the pattern and its ordinal(s) amoung multiple
-occurrences in the same line.
+User will be prompted to input the pattern and the match count(s) in the line.

-Works in normal mode or visual mode.
+It operates on all lines in normal mode or selected lines in visual modes.
-In normal mode, it affects all lines.
-In visual mode, it affects selected lines.

-## Note

-To avoid 'Too many \\(' error, use '\\%(\\)' instead of '\\(\\)' in the pattern
-  if needed.

-Known limitation: including '\\zs' or '\\ze' in the pattern will lead to
-unwanted results.